Stages 2, 3 and 4 of the Eastern Busway runs between the intersection of Ti Rakau Drive / Pakuranga Road and Botany Town centre.

 - The new urban flyover will improve travel options for motorists between Pakuranga Road and Pakuranga Highway.

-- The flyover will remove up to 40% of traffic from busy intersections, enabling buses to move more freely.
+- The grade separated road will remove up to 40% of traffic from busy intersections, enabling buses to move more freely.

 - 15-minute bus between Botany Town Centre and Panmure Station.